 Building Better Blueprints, One Gene at a Time

-In many news stories, CRISPR is described as a pair of molecular “scissors” that enables scientists to make precise improvements within DNA, which is often referred to as the “Blueprint of Life.”
-Other gene-editing tools are said to function more like a “pencil and eraser.”
-I’m sure most people are quite familiar with scissors, pencils, erasers, and blueprints, but here’s a story that helps bring these concepts together in a more concrete way.
+CRISPR is often described as a pair of molecular “scissors” that enable scientists to make precise changes to a strand of DNA, which is often referred to as the “Blueprint of Life”.
+Other genome-editing tools are said to function more like a “pencil and eraser.”
+So, using these familiar terms – scissors, pencils, erasers, and blueprints – here’s a story that hopefully helps bring these concepts together in a more concrete way.

 That Time I Built a House…

 This is where I should probably remind you that I’m a plant scientist, not a carpenter or construction worker.
-The biggest thing I’d “constructed” before the house was probably my sixth-grade science fair project when I built a detailed model of the entire cellular respiratory pathway using only my sister’s college biology textbook as a reference (this was long before the Internet).
+The biggest thing I’d “constructed” before the house was probably my sixth-grade science fair project when I built a detailed model of the entire cellular respiratory pathway using only my sister’s college biology textbook as a reference.

 Fast forward about ten years to when I won a government lottery for one of a few properties at a new lakeside development in Manitoba, Canada, where I’m originally from.
 I only had to pay $350 for the land—so taking it was a no-brainer, but the catch was that I had to build a house on it within five years.

 I was still in graduate school at the time—needless to say, I couldn’t afford to hire professionals to build the house for me.
 So, I did what any other financially-challenged, but technically-minded college student would do: I went to the University of Wisconsin library, studied all the construction books I could find in the engineering section, drew the architectural plans for my house, and miraculously, got them approved.